PerlAlien/Alien-LibreSSL/README.md

 # CAVEATS

-Normally [Alien::Build](https://metacpan.org/pod/Alien::Build) + [alienfile](https://metacpan.org/pod/alienfile) use [Net::SSLeay](https://metacpan.org/pod/Net::SSLeay) (via [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny) or
+None of this applies to a system install where OpenSSL or LibreSSL is already installed.

-[LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent)) in order to download `https` URLs from the internet, but for this to be a dependency of [Net::SSLeay](https://metacpan.org/pod/Net::SSLeay) that will obviously not work.
-Instead this alien attempts to bootstrap SSL by downloading via `wget` or `curl`, if they are available.
-By default, if they are not available then this Alien will attempt to download via `http`.
-This obviously might not be desirable for some so you can set `ALIEN_OPENSSL_FTP` to `0` if you want to ensure the transfer happens over `https` (and will die, if it isn't available).
+Retrieving LibreSSL or OpenSSL via the internet when you do not already have an SSL implementation introduces a bootstrapping problem.
+Newer versions of [Alien::Build](https://metacpan.org/pod/Alien::Build) + [alienfile](https://metacpan.org/pod/alienfile) prefer the use of `curl` over [Net::SSLeay](https://metacpan.org/pod/Net::SSLeay) because on some platforms it is more reliable.
+Further, this Alien will try to use `wget`.  `curl` and `wget` will only be used if they support the `https` protocol.
+If neither `curl`, `wget` are available and [Net::SSLeay](https://metacpan.org/pod/Net::SSLeay) isn't _already_ installed, then this Alien will refuse to install because it has no safe way of retreiving LibreSSL from the internet.
+You can force an insecure install via `ftp` or `http` using the `ALIEN_OPENSSL_FTP` environment variable below, but that is NOT recommended.

 # ENVIRONMENT